cosmosgame/save-the-world/content/articles/index.md

           - My Hakomi request
             - eventually realized I was asking for Turqoise
         - Recap levels
-- Reclaiming Spirituality
-  - What has worked in the past?
-    - Gandhi
-    - Martin Luther King
-    - Christian awakening
-    - Moslem awakening
-    - Sikh awakening
-  - Spirituality at all color levels
-  - How do we know what is true?
-    - Spirituality does not have to be in conflict with science
-    - Magical thinking
-    - Need again for a model
-  - Quadrants
-    - UR
-    - UL
-    - LR
-    - LL
-    - Quadrant myopia
-      - UL
-      - UR
-      - LR
-      - LL
-    - Embrace all quadrants
-      - Tale of two churches
-        - CSL
-        - Unitarian
-  - Integral Spirituality
-    - Embrace all colors
-    - Embrace all quadrants
 - Healing/Personal Growth
   - Focus on Love
   - What works?